shamim0754/AlgorithmDatastructure/readme.md

    An arithmetic expression can be written in three different but equivalent notations <br />
    - Infix Notation : operators are used in-between operands .
 It is easy for us humans to read, write, and speak in infix notation but the same does not go well with computing devices e.g 40 - 3 * 5 + 1
+   Consider the below expression: a + b * c + d

+   The compiler first scans the expression to evaluate the expression 3 * 5, then again scan the expression to subtract it from 40.
+The result is then added to 1 after another scan.
+    The repeated scanning makes it very in-efficient(time consuming).

-   it is not a very efficient way to design an algorithm or program to evaluation infix notations.
-Instead, these infix notations are first converted into either postfix or prefix notations and then computed.
+   Instead, these infix notations are first converted into either postfix or prefix notations and then computed using stack.

    To parse any arithmetic expression, we need to take care of operator precedence and associativity also.